Girls' Voices Now.

-Our Girls’ Voices Now program empowers girls and femme-identifying youth from low-income and underrepresented communities of the greater Los Angeles area to find, develop, and use their voice for positive social change through filmmaking.
+Empowering girls and femme-identifying youth from low-income and untapped communities to find, develop, and use their voice for positive social change through filmmaking.

-- Empowers the next generation of women and femme-identifying filmmakers and changemakers through personal and professional development.
+Empower the next generation of filmmakers and changemakers through personal and professional development.

 Exploring the fear and hidden struggles that come with being a woman today.

-Four girls navigating the teenage experience of hypersexualization, in the media, at school, and at home.
+Navigating the teenage experience of hyper-sexualization, in media, at school, and at home.